avinasha39/WebCrawlerDemo/README.md

 ## Installation

-Use the package manager [pip] to install all dependecises scrapy framework which are added in requirement.txt.
+Use the package manager [pip] to install all dependencies scrapy framework which is added in requirement.txt.

 ```bash
 python -m venv